marcusdotx/skin.arctic.horizon.2/Readme.md

 ### About

 Created by, and full credit to **jurialmunkey**.\
-This fork is an alternative twist on the Arctic Horizon 2 skin add-on for Kodi - includes tweaks, customisations and modifications by **DRAGOLIZER**.
+This fork is an alternative twist on the Arctic Horizon 2 skin add-on for Kodi - includes tweaks, customisations and modifications by DRAGOLIZER, june3474, thorindwarf, wabisabi926 and MarcusDotX.

 ### License